Gaussian Behavior of Quadratic Irrationals: Introduction

 \subsection{Comparison with already known results.}

-These results first show a strong similarity to those that are obtained for rational trajectories in \cite{BaVa}; we indeed use here methods that are very similar to this article.
-The paper \cite{BaVa} deals with the generating function of the rational set ${\cal Q}:= {\mathbb Q} \cap [0, 1[$, endowed with the denominator size $q(x)$

-which is directly expressed with the weighted transfer operator, as the equality $Q(s, w) = (I-{\bf H}_{s, w})^{-1}[1](0)$ holds\footnote{This is not completely exact, as the final operator ${\bf F}_{s, w}$ also intervenes (see Section 4.4).}.
-Even though the present proofs are more involved, as there is a supplementary step due to the use of the operator traces, the main tools are essentially the same, namely, the Landau Theorem\footnote{The paper \cite{BaVa} does not use the ``ready for use'' version of the Landau Theorem described in Section 4.2, and, as in many other works (see for instance \cite{PoSh}), it proves the analog result ``by hands''.}, the Quasi-Powers Theorem, together with a precise study of the transfer operator.

-{\bf \em Plain periodic trajectories.} The periodic trajectories of dynamical systems are very well studied, by means of various Zeta series.
-In the case of the Gauss map, the Selberg Zeta series is a powerful tool that is well-adapted to plain periodic trajectories (without a cost $C$), and there is a close connection exhibited by Mayer in \cite{Ma} between the plain Dirichlet series $P(s) := P(s, 0)$, the Selberg Zeta series and the Zeta Riemann function.
-The asymptotic estimate of the cardinality $|{\cal P}_N| \sim [(3\log 2)/ \pi^2 ] \cdot N^2$ is then classically obtained.
+\ \ 0.1cm {\bf \em Plain periodic trajectories.} The periodic trajectories of dynamical systems are very well studied, by means of various zeta series, as Ruelle introduced it in his pioneering work \cite{Ru76}.
+In the case of the Gauss map, the Selberg zeta series is a powerful tool that is well-adapted to plain periodic trajectories (without a cost $C$), and there is a close connection exhibited by Mayer in \cite{Ma} between the plain Dirichlet series $P(s) := P(s, 0)$, the Selberg zeta series and the zeta Riemann function.
+This leads to the asymptotic estimate of the cardinality $|{\cal P}_N| \sim [(3\log 2)/ \pi^2 ] \cdot N^2$.
 The study of the remainder term is more involved and was performed by Boca in \cite{Bo07} who obtains an error term of order $O_{\varepsilon}(N^{7/4+\varepsilon})$ for any $\varepsilon >0$.
-His proof relies on precise estimates on the distribution of pairs $(x, y)$ of coprime integers that satisfy $xy = 1 \mod q$ (for an integer $q$), together with classical results on the Riemann Zeta function.
+His proof relies on precise estimates on the distribution of pairs $(x, y)$ of coprime integers that satisfy $xy = 1 \mod q$ (for an integer $q$), together with classical results on the Riemann zeta function.
+Following this approach, Ustinov \cite{Us13} improves the estimate of the error term and obtains an order $O(N^{3/2}\log^4 N )$.

-Our series $P(s, w)$ can be viewed as a ``twisted Zeta Selberg series'', where the twist is brought by the cost $C$; note that many geometric properties of the Selberg Zeta series ``disappear'' with this twist.
-For instance, it is not clear how to extend Boca's methods to weighted periodic trajectories.
+Our series $P(s, w)$ can be viewed as a ``twisted zeta Selberg series'', where the twist is brought by the cost $C$; many geometric properties of the Selberg zeta series ``disappear'' with this twist and it is not clear how to extend Boca's and Ustinov's methods to weighted periodic trajectories.